James Di Pane

 Budget

-General Nakasone testified in March 2021 that “USCYBERCOM’s FY21 budget [was] roughly $605 million, which covers the headquarters staff and the Cyber National Mission Force,” and that “27 different components shape the Department’s overall Cyber Activities Budget, which averages about $10 billion a year.”17
+General Nakasone testified in March 2021 that “USCYBERCOM’s FY21 budget [was] roughly $605 million, which covers the headquarters staff and the Cyber National Mission Force,” and that “27 different components shape the Department’s overall Cyber Activities Budget, which averages about $10 billion a year.”25 Given a 25 percent increase in budget authorities for cyber activities between FY 2021 and FY 2024, the DOD clearly believes that this area of competition is critical to success in defending the U.S. and its interests.

 Capacity

-The Cyber Mission Force (CMF) is the operational arm of U.S. Cyber Command, and CMF teams are distributed across various mission sets.
+The operational arm of U.S. Cyber Command is its Cyber Mission Force (CMF), and CMF teams are distributed across various mission sets.
 In 2013, a force of 133 teams with 6,200 personnel was envisioned based on the mission requirements at that time.
-All 133 CMF teams reached full operational capability in 2018.18
+All 133 CMF teams reached full operational capability in 2018.26

-- “27 Combat Mission Teams to provide support to Combatant Commands by generating integrated cyberspace effects in support of operational plans and contingency operations”;
+• “27 Combat Mission Teams to provide support to Combatant Commands by generating integrated cyberspace effects in support of operational plans and contingency operations”; and

-- “25 Support Teams to provide analytic and planning support to National Mission and Combat Mission teams”; and
+• “25 Support Teams to provide analytic and planning support to National Mission and Combat Mission teams.”27

-- “14 new CMF Teams created in FY 2022 and FY 2023 to support the Combatant Commanders in Space Operations and for countering cyber influence.”19
+It further specifies “14 new CMF Teams [to be] created in FY 2022 and FY 2023 to support the Combatant Commanders in Space Operations and for countering cyber influence.”28

 The teams are supported by four service components: Army Cyber Command (ARCYBER); Air Force Cyber Command (AFCYBER); Navy Fleet Cyber Command (FLTCYBER); and Marine Corps Forces Cyberspace Command (MARFORCYBER).
-These four commands, created at the same time that U.S. Cyber Command was created, provide the operational forces that make up the teams.
+These four commands, created when U.S. Cyber Command was created, provide the operational forces that make up the teams.

-- ARCYBER supplies 41 teams to the CMF;20
+• ARCYBER supplies 41 teams to the CMF,29

-As of April 2022, according to General Nakasone, Cyber Command had “approximately 6,000 Service members, including National Guard and Reserve personnel on active duty,” within its 133 teams” and was expecting to “grow by 14 teams over the next five years.”24
+In April 2022, General Nakasone testified that Cyber Command had “approximately 6,000 Service members, including National Guard and Reserve personnel on active duty” in its 133 teams and was expecting to “grow by 14 teams over the next five years.”33 In March 2023, the Congressional Research Service similarly reported that:

 Recruiting and retaining cyber talent is one of the key challenges for U.S. Cyber Command, which has invested in retention and incentive programs in an effort to keep the talent it cultivates.
-The high demand for cyber personnel in the private sector makes this a difficult challenge.
+The high demand for cyber personnel in the private sector makes this challenge a difficult one.

 Capability

-As noted at the outset of this discussion, the world of cyber operations is notoriously secretive, and much is classified.
+As noted at the outset, the world of cyber operations is notoriously secretive, and much is classified.
 Thus, analyzing USCYBERCOM’s capability as reflected in open-source (unclassified) literature is nearly impossible.
-However, the United States is viewed as one of the world’s most capable cyber actors—an assessment that is based on its wide range of infrastructure and strategies and the advanced technologies that the U.S. is known to employ.25
+However, the United States is viewed as one of the world’s most capable cyber actors—an assessment that is based on its wide range of infrastructure and strategies and the advanced technologies that the U.S. is known to employ.36

 Readiness

-Because of the lack of open-source reporting, it is also nearly impossible to assess the readiness of America’s cyber forces.
-The U.S. Government Accountability Office has identified some issues of training consistency in the past.26 Standardizing and improving training is one of the main priorities for U.S. Cyber Command, along with retaining its talent, and both are critical to maintaining readiness.
+Because of the lack of open-source reporting, it also is nearly impossible to assess the readiness of America’s cyber forces.
+The U.S. Government Accountability Office has identified some issues of training consistency in the past.37 Standardizing and improving training is one of the main priorities for U.S. Cyber Command, along with retaining its talent, and both are critical to maintaining readiness.

 Conclusion